The short version…

 DeArmond pickup reissues

-These days, Rhythm Chief and FHC pickups have remained sought after for their classic jazz tone.
-I was made a believer when I first tried one.
+These days, Rhythm Chief and FHC pickups have remained sought after for their classic jazz tone, and sure enough I was made a believer when I first tried one.
 It has a lovely warmness that still manages to cut through the band and break up at just the right volumes.
 It also retains a distinct tight “acoustic”-ness of the instrument when chunking out that 4-on-the-floor rhythm.

 Making the Monkey